wp-plugins/redi-restaurant-reservation/readme.txt

 06. Reservation confirmation screen.
 At this time user has to receive confirmation email.
 Same time restaurant owner receives list of all upcoming reservations.
 07. Setup screen with number of seats available, opening times and days of the week.
 08. Setup screen with info on the restaurant incl. name, address, country, phone, email, URL
-09. List of upcoming reservations on Mobile/Tablet PC (Available only for Basic package users)
+09. List of upcoming reservations on Mobile/Tablet PC (Available only for Basic package users).
+Demo version can be accessed by this link: <a href="http://goo.gl/DFSBXQ" target="_blank">Open demo version</a>
 10. Detailed reservation information on Mobile/Tablet PC (Available only for Basic package users)

 == Upgrade Notice ==